Sunday, 22 July 2007

 At 9:15 we got tired of waiting and shouldered our packs for the road, but the épicerie woman rushed out to detain us.
 “She” had arrived at the back and was about to open up.
 The door creaked open, the shutters were thrown back and we entered gratefully.

 Before our lovely coffees had even arrived at the table, there were half a dozen locals lounging at the bar, sprung from somewhere invisible.

 From our window looking out on the sunny, tree-lined square, we saw an ancient 2CV coughing its way towards the épicerie.

 It stopped in the middle of the road, releasing slowly, like a hermit crab from its shell, a fat, whiskery, even more ancient fellow and an arthritic dog, Souzy.

 Later he emerged, with the shop woman carrying his purchases, and there was a hue and cry from various neighbours and passers-by, for Souzy to get back in the car.
 Actually there was no need – the car eventually wheezed off at walking pace, with Souzy strolling along behind.

-Continuing our swift but peaceful progress on the road, swinging along in step, we came to Saint-Front-de-Pradoux, which was little more than a crossing with the road leading across the river to the sizeable village of Mussidan.
-By virtue of this conjunction there were a couple of shops on an apron of tarmac, just the right sort for us.
+Continuing our swift but peaceful progress on the road, swinging along in step, we came to Saint-Front-de-Pradoux, which was just an intersection with a bigger road leading across the river to the village of Mussidan.
+On an apron of tarmac there were a couple of shops, just the right sort for us.